-- Our new record 'Home' is available at CDBaby, Bandcamp, and iTunes
+Our full albums 'Home' and ‘4AM’ are available at CDBaby, Bandcamp, iTunes, Spotify, and more-

 “The arrival at the new sound is also “home” for now – a real down-to-earth rock record that inspires a second, third, and fourth listen.
 Is it deep?
 Yes…but, can I understand it -also, yes!
 For me, that’s the very essence of rock and roll – it’s both relatable and emotionally challenging at the same time.”

 “Wilkinson possesses a rich bass-baritone, and does something rare in music — he enunciates his lyrics.
 His band also kicks major fanny, as evidenced by the Green on Red-like number “Highway Sign,” which rolls in just the manner its title implies.
 Meanwhile “What Could Go Wrong” is sort of like what might have happened if The Clash covered a Joe Walsh tune when he wasn’t half in the sauce.
 Mmmm.
 Good fixins!”

 "the band's muscular delivery suggests less a razor than a blunt instrument.
 The band's new sophomore album, Home, offers earnest, straightforward American rock’n’roll.